cimth/Backup/README.md

    (e.g. enter _1_ and then press _Return_ for selecting the profile with the prefix '\[1\]'))

 ### Attention:
-The backup run will exactly create a copy of the source directory at the destination path.
+If giving a directory path as the source for the backup, the application will exactly create a copy of this source directory at the destination path.
 This includes deleting files at the destination that are not longer saved at the source.
-Thus take care when defining and running backup profiles.
+Thus, take care when defining and running backup profiles.
+Dry runs might help you to analyze how the application handles your specific backup profiles.

 ### Dry runs: